8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 2. forecasting, and
 3. reconciling.

-In action loop terms, we're looking at performing, planning, reviewing, and reflecting, respectively.
+In [action loop](/essays-and-editorials/action-loop/) terms, we're looking at performing, planning, and reviewing and reflecting, respectively.

 ## Tracking